 Araon is the first ice breaker manufactured with only Korean technology with ice breaking functions and it houses 10 laboratories with over 60 high-tech research equipment, you could call it a mobile ocean laboratory.

 A pulley and crane irrigation system, designed by Chung Yak-Yong, that could lift 25,000 Kun or 15,000kg, and this irrigation system was used in the construction of Suwon Fortress.

 A bell that was made by King Kyeongdeok to commemorate his deceased father King Seongdeok in A.D 765 and was completed in A.D 771.

 Kye Young Bae or Pythagorean cup warns against excessive drinking and is also called a cup for moderate drinking.
 When 70% of the cup is filled with alcohol, a siphoning effect causes the cup to drain its entire contents through the base.
 It symbolizes man’s endless greed and the need for control over it.

-Invented in 1441, and is the world’s oldest rainfall gauge.
-It has a bronze-cast main body and is made up of three components.
+Invented in 1441, it is the world’s oldest rainfall gauge.
+It has a bronze-cast main body and three components.

-First made in 1409, and under the rule of King Munjong, a portable multi-rocket launcher was attached on carts to shoot 50 or 200 thin arrows at a time.
+First made in 1409, and under the rule of King Munjong, It has a portable multi-rocket launcher attached on its carts to shoot 50 or 200 thin arrows at a time.